g4ixt/QtTinySA/README.md

 The serial communication commands are based on Martin's Python NanoVNA/TinySA Toolset https://github.com/Ho-Ro

-Dependencies: Install from the repository - numpy, pyqtgraph, pyopengl, pyqt5, pyserial.
+Dependencies: Install from your repository - numpy, pyqtgraph, pyopengl, pyqt5, pyserial.
+You may need to add the Qt5 SQLite 3 database driver (libqt5sql5-sqlite) and Python3 bindings for QT5's SQL Module.
+If you get a serial exception on startup, add your username to the 'dialout' group.
 The 3D (time) spectrum requires OpenGL

 The GUI was originally designed for a 7" 1024 x 600 screen but should maximise properly.
 The GUI appearence may change significantly due to development.